wrapperband/Tame-Uppermill-FloodRisk/README.md

 It may also be possible to extract more information from the daily data by cross referencing daily rainfall data, which may show higher levels for the same rain fall.

-The long term analysis of North west rainfall shows there is a significant risk of greater levels of rain in the past, which means flooding events of greater magnitude are inevitable.
+The long term analysis of North west rainfall shows there is a significant risk of greater levels of rain in the past, in the 1930s and 1940s there could be 5 >150 mm per month, rainfall events per year.
+This shows flooding incidence are currently low and flooding events of greater magnitude are inevitable.

 ### Method